 A little farther out, but still only a 10-minute walk to the CBD, Punthill Brisbane is another best-value choice.
 Located near Central Station, it offers modern, bright, and spacious studio apartments with private balconies.
 Beds are comfortable, and the blackout curtains are a plus.
 The staff is friendly and attentive and there's an on-site restaurant and swimming pool.

-The stylish, boutique Watermark Hotel Brisbane is another good-value option.
+The Park Hotel Brisbane is a good-value stylish boutique hotel.
 It sits just opposite the green, open space of Roma Street Parkland.
-The Watermark is about a 10-minute walk to the CBD, and a frequent free shuttle service runs between the hotel and city center.
+The Park Hotel is about a 10-minute walk to the CBD.
 Rooms are spacious, and most offer views of the park or historic Spring Hill.
-A buffet breakfast is included and there is an outdoor swimming pool with sun loungers.
+A buffet breakfast is included with certain rates, and there is an outdoor swimming pool with sun loungers.
 The staff is very accommodating.

-For a budget hotel that is within walking distance of the CBD, try the Best Western Plus Gregory Terrace Brisbane.
+For a budget hotel within walking distance of the CBD, try the Best Western Gregory Terrace Brisbane.
 At the high end of the budget bracket, it offers clean and comfortable rooms with city views.
 There is an on-site restaurant, swimming pool, and free secure parking.

-Just a few minutes from downtown by car, and near Fortitude Valley, the Bowen Terrace International in New Farm is a charming budget option if you're looking for a guesthouse vibe.
+Just a few minutes' from downtown by car, near Fortitude Valley, the Bowen Terrace Accommodation in New Farm is a charming budget option if you're looking for a guesthouse vibe.
 In an old Queenslander home with plenty of character, it offers single rooms, dorm rooms, and family suites with kitchenettes.
 It also offers free Wi-Fi and has a swimming pool.